colinyjchung/darkdragons/content/post/lankhmar-oceans-six.md

 Secondly, I was also quite pleased with my small modification of this module.
 It was not originally a planned heist.
 The module calls for the party to begin in the cellar _in medias res_.
 By having Nylokk sell them a map, this allowed the players to work together, plan, scheme and execute.
 This triggered a fountain of creativity and strategic thinking, which aligns with my goal of making RPGs more imagination-driven versus stare-at-character-sheet-and-kill-everything.

 The group came up with and executed on a plan worthy of a heist movie.
-I couldn't ask for anymore more.
+I couldn't ask for anything more.
+Great game, guys.